 Advances in immunotherapy

-In this week’s edition of the Perpetual Notion Machine, host and producer Will Cushman talks with Dr. Christian Capitini, from the Department of Pediatrics in the UW-Madison School of Medicine and Public Health, about immunotherapy as a tool for cancer treatment.
-Specifically, Capitini describes a newly approved treatment for certain childhood cancers that applies new […]
+In this week’s edition of the Perpetual Notion Machine, host and producer Will Cushman talks with Dr. Christian Capitini, from the Department of Pediatrics in the UW-Madison School of Medicine […]

 Should We Have Designer Babies?

-Clustered Regularly Interspaced Short Palindromic Repeats, better known by its acronym, CRISPR, is a biochemical technology that allows scientists to precisely edit DNA sequences in cells in a way that the revised genes can be passed on to the next generation.
-This technology brings with it both promise and dread.
-On the one hand, it […]
+Clustered Regularly Interspaced Short Palindromic Repeats, better known by its acronym, CRISPR, is a biochemical technology that allows scientists to precisely edit DNA sequences in cells in a way that […]

 Gene Editing and Cautionary Tales

 Science fiction is full of cautionary tales about genetically engineered human beings.
 That technology is fiction no more.
-The journal Science recently named the CRISPR-CAS9 gene editing technique the most significant scientific breakthrough of 2015.
-Jun Jiu Huang of Sun Yat-sen University in Guangzhou, China used the technique on non-viable in-vitro fertilization embryos to turn […]
+The journal Science recently named the CRISPR-CAS9 gene editing technique the most […]